pravi04/DANLC-Assignments-Projects/Python Project/README.md

 ---

 ## 📝 How to Use This Repository
-1. Clone this repository:
+1. Clone this repository
-2. Open the Jupyter Notebook:
+2. Open the Jupyter Notebook
 3. Run the notebook cell by cell to explore the analysis.

 ---